 Before you are issued your AVOP, you must pass both a written and practical test.
 A passing grade is considered 90% for AVOP "D" and 95% for AVOP "D/A".
 Multiple choice questions and some fill in the blank questions will be on the tests.
 AVOP "D" applicants must pass BOTH D and D/A tests.
 Your employer is responsible to ensure that you are properly trained in advance prior to testing.
 You must be fully prepared to perform the practical driving assessment.

-When the written test is complete you may proceed to the practical driving test.
+When the written test is successfully completed you will be eligible to proceed to the practical driving test.
 You may laternatively choose to book a reservation for a driving test at a future date within 30 days of passing the written test.
 A driving test will be conducted in accordance with the type of AVOP your are applying for.

 - The D/A AVOP permits the driver to operate a vehicle within apron areas only.
 A driving test will be conducted during the daytime hours.
 You will be expected to demonstrate a competent ability to operate a vehicle within the area you are allowed to operate based on your job function.